 Have you ever wondered why you over-eat, drink too much, find it difficult to ask for what you want or keep making the same relationship 'mistakes' over and over again?

 Poor relationships, issues with others, bereavement, divorce, lack of confidence and feelings of low self esteem, stress, hopelessness, anger and depression are just some of the things that can make life difficult to cope with.

 The internet can add to your problems; such as anxiety and trauma created through online-dating, compulsive buying, psychosexual compulsions and gambling addictions.

 Children and young people suffer too, I feel more at present than any point in the past.
 Distress can stem from family break-ups, blended families, sibling rivalry and cyber bullying.
 Which might be expressed as defiance, withdrawal or aggression, school refusal, truanting and other behaviour difficulties? .

-Exam stress is another possibility, and in addition learning can be particularly difficult for those requiring additional support; dyslexia, Aspergers syndrome, ADD/HD and autism, for instance.
+Exam stress is another possibility, and in addition learning can be particularly difficult for those requiring additional support; Dyslexia, Dyspraxia, Asperger's Syndrome, ADHD/DD and Autism, for instance.

 What can counselling do?